NILAB-UvA/bidsify/README.rst

 to file-formats specified by BIDS.
 This tool has been used to successfully convert datasets for preprocessing using `fmriprep <http://fmriprep.readthedocs.io/en/latest/>`_.

+BidsConverter is still very much in development, so there are probably still some bugs for data that differs from our standard format (at the Spinoza Centre in Amsterdam) and the API might change in the future.
+If you encounter any issues, please submit an issue or (better yet), submit a pull-request with your proposed solution!

 The config.json file
 --------------------
 The BidsConverter only needs a ``config.json`` file, which contains